peteamiri/Tutorials/Programming_Languages/Python/readme.md

 else:
     print("You are not eligible to vote yet.")

-# Check if the user's age falls into a specific category
+# Check if the user has age falls into a specific category
 if age < 13:
     print("You are a child.")
 elif age < 20: